Truth #52 – It’s hard to remember they’re sick

 These aren’t thoughts I’ve dreamed up but some that I’ve shared with fellow warriors so please be patient with this delicate discourse.

 Sometimes we’re bored.
 My kids are 3 and 19 months so you may think bored isn’t quite the right word but I think it is.
 I’m home everyday between 1130 and 3 because my second is napping.
 No, not for 3 and a half hours but when she’s tired and after she eats.
-My oldest gets me to herself during that time so between Barbie’s, puzzles, ABC’s and 123′s, I’m left thinking about dinner, dirty floors, and laundry of course.
+My oldest gets me to herself during that time so between Barbie’s, puzzles, ABC’s and 123’s, I’m left thinking about dinner, dirty floors, and laundry, of course.
 We’re bored because multiplied by 365 save a few, it can be a long ass lonely day.

-The stay-at-home mom is a heroine, not unlike the working mom doing so to feed her children but she has time alone.
-She has a moment to lunch, a moment to shit, or a moment to bitch to a grown-up.
-The Mother Truth is that there is NO job more rewarding than lovingly and actively participating in the growth of our children and although most of us wouldn’t change a thing, it’s just a little lonely sometimes.
+The stay-at-home mom is a heroine, not unlike the working mom doing so to feed her children but she has true time alone.
+She has a moment to lunch, a moment to shit, and a moment to bitch to a grown-up.
+The Mother Truth is that there is NO job more rewarding than lovingly and actively participating in the growth of our children and although most of us wouldn’t change a thing, it’s a little lonely sometimes.

 Photos from here and here and here